Towards Efficient Methods in Medical Question Answering using Knowledge Graph Embeddings

 Finally, regarding concatenation strategies, we observe an overall improvement using DEKCOR concatenation for COVID-QA.
 We reason that this is due to the query retaining its original representation instead of being intertwined with the external embeddings.
-However, the same cannot be said in all cases.
-E-BERT reports gains of ~24\% mean hits @1 (if the answer is the top prediction by the system, return 1 else 0) over BERT on the LAMA benchmark using only BERTRAM concatenation.
-Additionally, scores from our PubMedQA trials indicate gains using both approaches.
-Thus, we argue that there is merit to each strategy and choosing one over the other might depend on the task and LM at hand.
-Hence, practitioners need to experiment with both to see which method produces the optimal results.
+However, as scores from our PubMedQA trials indicate gains using either approach, we reason that there is merit to each strategy and choosing one over the other depends on the task and model at hand.

-\subsection{COVID-QA results}
+\subsection{COVID-QA Results}

 Here, utilizing both KGE and \textit{definition embedding}, integrated via DEKCOR concatenation led to the best performance for the non-domain-specific variants.
 This approach improves BERT's F1 and EM scores by 1.9\% and 6.4\% respectively over regular fine-tuning, while RoBERTa sees no performance gains in terms of F1, but a 7.6\% improvement in EM score w.r.t regular fine-tuning.